© 1997-2013 Jerry Emanuelson

 The only way that any progress is going to be made against needle phobia is if those who suffer from this condition educate the medical profession about this condition.
 Do not sit back and wait for a course in Needle Phobia to suddenly be taught at the Harvard Medical School.
 This just isn't how things happen.
 This isn't the way that medical professionals find out about the conditions that they are currently ignoring.
 Information about needle phobia will only come to the medical profession from those who are suffering from the medical condition and from their loved ones.

 For many years, Keith Lamb had a very informative Needle Phobia Information Site on the web.
-Keith's site has been off-line for most of the past few years.
+Keith's site has been off-line for most of the past few years, and his internet domain name is now up for sale.
 His site has been archived on the Internet Archive.
-Most of the links on the latest archive of his site are several years out-of-date, but that page still has some extremely valuable information.
+Most of the links on the latest archive of his site are several years out-of-date due to the age of the latest revision, but that page still has some extremely valuable information.

 See the archived Needle Phobia Information Site

 The number of needle phobics in the United States alone is at least thirty million.
 By the end of the 20th century, the number of people in the world who had actively tried to do something about the problem was 3.
 (These three were Dr. Hamilton, Keith Lamb and myself.)
 If you wonder why you can't find a doctor who cares about needle phobia, the very tiny number of people who have seriously tried to solve this problem is clearly the reason.
-There are signs, however, that more medical professionals are beginning to take some serious notice of the needle phobia problem.
-I have received more communications from medical professionals about this problem during the past three years than from the previous 13 years combined.
+There are signs, however, that more medical professionals are finally beginning to take some serious notice of the needle phobia problem.
+I have received more communications from medical professionals about this problem during the past four years than from the previous 13 years combined.
 (That number is still extremely small, though; and most of the medical professionals that I have heard from are outside of the United States.)
+There are still no doctors who are knowledgeable about needle phobia who are seeking needle phobic patients.

 Doctors and other medical professionals need to be politely educated about the nature of needle phobia and its treatments.
 Unfortunately, it is up to patients with needle phobia to educate themselves about this condition, and then to convey that information to their physicians.
+I keep repeating this over and over for a very good reason, but few hear me.
 Those who suffer from needle phobia need to learn from those who have suffered from conditions such as breast cancer and AIDS.
 The recognition of the importance of an ignored major medical condition usually begins with the patients, not with the medical profession.

-This important fact deserves repeating: The recognition of the importance of an ignored major medical condition usually begins with the patients, not with the medical profession.
+This important fact deserves repeating again: The recognition of the importance of an ignored major medical condition usually begins with the patients, not with the medical profession.

 Among the large amount of email that I receive, a very small percentage come from needle phobics who have developed a high level of anger toward the medical profession.
 This anger is extremely counterproductive in our efforts to politely educate the medical professionals about needle phobia.
 If you are one of these few individuals, please try to find a way to overcome your anger before you become a Needle Phobia activist.